turistu/odds-n-ends/firefox/pastejack.md

-a side-effect of using the javascript Selection API (i.e. do a more robust patch than the one above), and then add an option to the [Clipboard API][clipboard-api] functions to use the primary instead of the secondary selection.
+a side-effect of using the javascript Selection API (i.e. do a more robust patch than the one above), and then add an option to the [Clipboard API][clipboard-api] functions to use the primary instead of the secondary selection, subject to the same restrictions which currently apply when using the clipboard selection.
 Example usage:
 ```
 navigator.clipboard.writeText(text, {useX11Primary: true})
 ```
-Such a thing is quite easy to implement, and will be beneficial to both authors (who could make online editors and similar scripts actually usable on X11, which is rarely if ever the case now) and to end users who could easily block it from an addon's content script or from the site's permissions without breaking other functionality.
+Such a thing is trivial to implement, and will be beneficial to both authors (who could make online editors and similar scripts actually usable on X11, which is rarely --if ever-- the case now) and to end users who could easily block it from an addon's content script or from the site's permissions without breaking other functionality.